kirill-markin/chrome-auto-image-blocker/README.md

   - `screenshots/`: Example screenshots showing the extension in action
     - Contains examples from YouTube and Instagram
   - `promo-image/`: Marketing images for the Chrome Web Store
+- `scripts/`: Utility scripts for development and deployment
+  - `package.sh`: Script to package the extension into a ZIP file for Chrome Web Store submission
 - `icon.png`: Extension icon displayed in Chrome toolbar
 - `LICENSE`: MIT license file
 - `README.md`: Documentation and installation instructions